semasuka/blog/_posts/2020-09-24-pandas-exercises-part-1.md

 ---

 Welcome back, folks!
 In this series of 3 blog post, we will be discussing pandas which one of my favorite python libraries.
-We will go through 74 exercises to solidify your skills with pandas and as usual, I will explain the WHY behind every single exercise.
+We will go through 74 exercises to solidify your skills with pandas and as usual, I will explain the WHY behind every single exercise.<!-- more -->

 Pandas is a powerful open-source library for data analysis and data manipulation.
 The library is packed with a ton of feature, well supported and documented by the community.
-It is built on top of NumPy and integrate well with all the main machine learning libraries like Scikit-learn and Matplotlib.<!-- more -->
+It is built on top of NumPy and integrate well with all the main machine learning libraries like Scikit-learn and Matplotlib.

 Pandas already come bundles in the Anaconda distribution.
 If you don't have it installed already, please refer to my other blog [here](https://semasuka.github.io/blog/2019/01/06/introduction-to-jupyter-notebook.html) to get you started.